DiscoverCCRI/m500-docker/README.md

-# m500 Drone Docker Image
+# m500 ROS Noetic Docker Setup
 Used for development on VOXL m500 Drones for DiscoverCCRI.
 Includes dockerfile and helper scripts.

 ## Build